kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

 Enabling this feature will introduce new API types as described in the [design](#design-details) section.
-The supported number of objects per cluster will depend on the individual CNI providers who will be responsible to provide the implementation to realize these resources.
+The supported number of objects per cluster will depend on the individual implementations who will be responsible to provide the implementation to realize these resources.

 ###### Will enabling / using this feature result in any new calls to the cloud provider?